rubencart/NES-img-captioning/README.md

   "policy_options": {
     "net": "fc_caption",                # name of network to be used.
-Use "mnist" for mnist experiment "fitness": "greedy",                # fitness function used:
+Use "mnist" for mnist experiment "fitness": "greedy",                # Fitness function used.
+Only for MSCOCO experiment, mnist
+                                        # experiments automatically use XENT
                                         # greedy | sample | sc_loss | self_critical | greedy_logprob
     "vbn": false,                       # use virtual batch norm